 The No Action Alternative represents the course of action that would be pursued if the Proposed Project is not implemented.
-It consists of the existing airport facilities shown in Figure 3 and the declared distances for Runway 11-29 shown in Figure 4.
+It consists of the existing airport facilities shown in Figure 2 and the declared distances for Runway 11-29 shown in Figure 4.
 The distance available for takeoffs is governed by the shorter of two distances - the TORA and the ASDA.
 For Runway 11-29 the TORA is the physical length of the runway.
 ASDA is the distance needed to stop the aircraft once full power has been attained and the pilot has to abort the takeoff.
 That distance must include 1,000 feet for stopping that cannot be part of the runway pavement.
 For the types of aircraft in the FedEx and UPS fleets, the ASDA determines the available takeoff distance.
-As shown in Figure 4, the ASDA and LDA on Runway 29 would be decreased from existing 7,250 feet to a declared distance of 6,840 feet.
-For Runway 11 operations, the ASDA would decrease from existing 7,250 feet to a declared distance of 6,946 feet and the LDA would decrease from existing 7,250 feet to a declared distance of 6,537 feet.
-This alternative would require 35-foot shoulder construction throughout length of Runway 11-29, Runway 29 end pavement improvements (widen pavement at the intersection of Taxiway E and add fillets; widen pavement and replace temporary bituminous pavement with concrete at the intersection of Taxiway F), Runway 11-29 pavement rehabilitation (mill and overlay at Taxiway N intersection and replacement of 10 concrete slabs), and signing and marking revisions for an estimated total cost of \$5.1 million.
+As shown in Figure 4, the ASDA on Runway 29 would be decreased from existing 7,250 feet to a declared distance of 6,906 feet.
+The LDA on Runway 29 would decrease from existing 7,250 feet to a declared distance of 6,906 feet.

-Therefore, the No Action Alternative would not meet the project purpose and need since it would not maintain the existing Runway 11-29 landing and take-off distance of 7,250 feet.
+Therefore, the No Action Alternative would not meet the project purpose and need since it would decrease the LDA and not increase the ASDA on Runway 29.